-Political Football: Boeing, Iran And The 50 Percent Discount
+Political Football: Boeing, Iran And The 50% Discount

 Deal for 80 aircraft

 In the tentative agreement there was mention of 46 Boeing 737 aircraft, split between 6 NGs and 40 Boeing 737 MAX aircraft, and the possible lease of 29 Boeing 737NG aircraft.
-In the agreement that is currently being finalized the Boeing 737NG has been dropped.
+In the agreement that is currently being finalized, the Boeing 737NG has been dropped.
 What is still left is 50 Boeing 737 MAX 8 jets on order.

 The acquisition of 15 Boeing 777-300ERs and 15 Boeing 777-9X has remained unchanged and provides Boeing with some breathing space as it had been struggling to sell the Classic as well as the new version of the Boeing 777 for a while.
 The acquisition of 30 Boeing 777 jets by Iran Air could not prevent Boeing from announcing an additional rate cut for the Boeing 777 program.

 In the initial agreement, there was no mention of the Dreamliner, likely due to early slots being unavailable.
 Also in the final agreement, there was no place for the Dreamliner.
 The tentative agreement hinted on an aircraft deal for up to 109 aircraft.
-By changing the order composition for the Boeing 737 and dropping the Boeing jumbo the final agreement was brought down to 80 aircraft, likely to lower acquisition costs.
+By changing the order composition for the Boeing 737 and dropping the Boeing jumbo, the final agreement was brought down to 80 aircraft, likely to lower acquisition costs.

 The catalog value of the aircraft deal is $16.6B.
-In the days after the order announcement Iranian Deputy Minister Ashgar Fakhrieh-Kashan said that the deal is worth about half of the listed figure.
+In the days after the order announcement, Iranian Deputy Minister Ashgar Fakhrieh-Kashan said that the deal is worth about half of the listed figure.
 It caused quite some tumult among investors, where people were rather quick to criticize the given discounts on the deal and mention that Trump was being criticized for trying to bring the costs of the Air Force One Boeing 747-8I down.

 One thing that many investors and readers seem to be aware of are the standard discounts given.
-Among analysts it is widely known that airlines already obtain a 50% just for showing up at Boeing's (or Airbus for that matter) negotiation table.
-A 50% discount would imply a $8.3B market value for the entire deal or close to $104 million per aircraft.
+Among analysts it is widely known that airlines already obtain a 50% discount just for showing up at Boeing's (or Airbus for that matter) negotiation table.
+A 50% discount would imply an $8.3B market value for the entire deal or close to $104 million per aircraft.

 Standard discounts, which are different for each aircraft program, would boil down to a 52% discount.
-As the size of the order increases, the discount percentage tends to increase as well; For the Iran deal this means that a 55% discount would be reasonable.
+As the size of the order increases, the discount percentage tends to increase as well.
+For the Iran deal, this means that a 55% discount would be reasonable.
 I do expect that the discount falls in the 50%-55% range, which makes this deal fairly valued and in no way excessive.

 The aircraft deal can count on a fair amount of criticism and the Trump administration will likely not be a fan of the deal.
 It remains to be seen what the Trump administration can do about the aircraft deal.
-Boeing has stated that the contract is reached within the terms of the U.S. Government terms and emphasized the important of the order stating that the sales agreement would be support almost 100,000 U.S. jobs.
+Boeing has stated that the contract is reached within the terms of the U.S. Government terms and emphasized the importance of the order stating that the sales agreement would support almost 100,000 U.S. jobs.
 With that statement, Boeing already seems to be defending the aircraft deal and has made the aircraft deal into a political football if it wasn't already before.

 Conclusion

 The final agreement is going to be for 80 aircraft instead of 109 aircraft that Iran and Boeing tentatively agreed upon earlier.
 A 50% discount is in line with standard discounts and should not be considered excessive.
-For the airline deal it is likely that discounts have creeping up towards 55%.
-If Boeing only gave Iran a 50% it is Boeing who got themselves a good deal instead of the Iranians.
+For the airline deal, it is likely that discounts have been creeping up towards 55%.
+If Boeing only gave Iran a 50% discount, it is Boeing who got themselves a good deal instead of the Iranians.

 The last word probably is not said about this aircraft deal, but one thing seems to be certain.
 Boeing increasingly relies on sales to non-US customers.